-- 1. Member States shall ensure that associations, organisations, equality bodies and workers' representatives or other legal entities which have, in accordance with the criteria laid down by national law, a legitimate interest in ensuring equality between men and women, may engage, in accordance with national law and/or practice, in any judicial or administrative procedure to enforce [...] the rights or obligations related to the principle of equal pay [...].
+- 1. Member States shall ensure that associations, organisations, equality bodies and workers' representatives or other legal entities which have, in accordance with [...] national law, a legitimate interest in ensuring equality between men and women, may engage, [...] in any judicial or administrative procedure to enforce [...] the rights or obligations related to the principle of equal pay [...].
 They may act on behalf or in support of a worker who is an alleged victim of an infringement of any right or obligation related to the principle of equal pay [...], with the latter's approval. - 2.
-Equality bodies and workers' representatives shall also have the right to act on behalf or in support of several workers, with the latter's approval, in accordance with the criteria laid down by national law.
+Equality bodies and workers' representatives shall also have the right to act on behalf or in support of several workers, with the latter's approval, if provided for in national law.